 It is our job, not to get mad at them or resent them for this.
 Instead, show them it’s okay and reprogram their thoughts so they know that we will keep them safe.
 Having a reactive dog is one of the hardest struggles you will go through with your dog.
 It is also something that will bring you together once you build up the confidence of your dog.

-If you have a reactive dog and need support or help with their training feel free to contact the Dogo support for a consult with our trainers.
+If you have a reactive dog and need help with their training, feel free to contact the Dogo support for a consult with our trainers.
+Check out our other articles about reactivity and unwanted behaviour.